ixmaps/IXmapsClient/README.md

 As of December 7, 2015 IXmaps began using **IXmapsClient** to generate routing application, replacing the older traceroute generator, TRgen.
 As of October 2016 the Windows, Mac OS X and Linux versions of TRgen are deprecated, and no longer work.

 ### Install and build packages
-**IXmapsClient** is based on node.js.
+**IXmapsClient** is based on node.js version 4.
 For installation, https://github.com/creationix/nvm seems to work well.
-Once installed, use `nvm install iojs`.
+Once installed, use `nvm install 4`.

 You will also need appropriate build tools for your OS installed (e.g. build-essentials on Linux, XCode on Mac OS, and on Windows Visual Studio 2015, C++ compilers).